rsoiffer/Forge-of-Power/character-creation.md

 ***Character Level.*** Your character's level describes your overall strength.
 Most characters are between levels 1 and 20, but this isn't a hard limit.
 The GM determines what level your character is.

-***HP.*** Your hit points (abbreviated as HP) measure how much damage you can take before falling unconscious.
-Your HP is equal to 20 + Character Level + 2 * Constitution.
+***Health.*** Your Health measures how much damage you can take before falling unconscious.
+Your Health is equal to 20 + Character Level + 4 * Strength.

-***Mana.*** Your Mana measures how many spells you can cast before running out of energy.
-Your Mana is equal to Character Level + 2 * Intelligence, to a minimum of 0 Mana.

-***Initiative.*** Your Initiative measures how quick you are to react to combat.
-Your Initiative is equal to your Dexterity.

-### Defenses

-Your character has several stats that describe how well you can defend yourself against all kinds of [attacks](basic-rules.html#attacks), physical, magical, or otherwise.
-These stats are called the four Defenses.

-***Agility.*** Your Agility measures how well you can dodge or avoid physical dangers.
-Your Agility is equal to 10 + max(Strength, Dexterity).
-Agility can be used to defend against [[Physical]] attacks.
+***Defense.*** Your Defense measures how well you can avoid, dodge, or parry physical attacks.
+Your Defense is equal to 8 + Agility.

-***Toughness.*** Your Toughness measures how well you can withstand physical trauma.
-Your Toughness is equal to 10 + max(Strength, Constitution).
-Toughness can be used to defend against [[Physical]] attacks.

-***Resilience.*** Your Resilience measures how well you can resist effects that corrupt your body.
-Your Resilience is equal to 10 + max(Constitution, Wisdom).
-Resilience can be used to defend against [[Corrupting]] attacks.
+***Perception.*** Your Perception measures how well you can see, hear, or sense things.
+Your Perception is equal to your Intellect.

-***Willpower.*** Your Willpower measures how well you can resist effects that corrupt your mind.
-Your Willpower is equal to 10 + max(Wisdom, Charisma).
-Willpower can be used to defend against [[Corrupting]] attacks.
+***Stat DC.*** You have a DC for each of your attributes and your Perception.
+This measures how well you can defend against effects targeting that stat.
+Your DC for a given stat is equal to 10 + the stat.

 ## Step 8.
 Buy Equipment